abdulllkhan/decision-tree/README.md

 -1 0:d 2:a 3:d

 The first column is the input, and the remaining columns follow the format [attribute_label] : [attribute_value].
 If the label == -1 the row is added to the testing dataset, all other rows are added to training dataset.
-The attribute values are convertted into strings and stripped of the decimal values.
+The attribute values are categorical.

 ## Output